Patagonia SnowDrifter Jacket

 The Competition

-Another jacket that impressed us recently was Flylow Gear’s new-for-2021 Lucy (and men’s Malone).
-Like the SnowDrifter, the Lucy is incredibly soft and breathable like a softshell but still offers great all-around protection thanks to a 3-layer waterproof build.
-It’s also an strong value at $400 and checks in around the same weight at 1 pound 3.5 ounces.
-That said, we had a couple of notable gripes with the Lucy, including the lack of internal dump pocket (helpful for stowing skins, goggles, etc.) and restriction to movement at the collar/neck area with the hood up and jacket fully zipped.
-For the same price, the Patagonia strikes us as the slightly better-built shell, but the Lucy isn’t far behind and is offered in more attractive colorways.
+Hailing from Colorado, Flylow Gear has an impressive lineup of ski and snowboard apparel, and their Lucy (and men’s Malone) is one of our favorite crossover backcountry/resort options.
+Like the SnowDrifter, the Lucy is incredibly soft and breathable like a softshell but still offers great all-around protection thanks to a 3-layer waterproof build and noticeably robust (100D) exterior.
+It’s also a strong value at $400 and checks in around the same weight at 1 pound 5.6 ounces.
+That said, we had a couple notable gripes with the Lucy during testing, including the lack of internal dump pocket (helpful for stowing skins, goggles, etc.) and restriction to movement at the collar/neck area with the hood up and jacket fully zipped.
+For around $50 more, the Patagonia strikes us as the slightly better-built shell, but the Lucy isn’t far behind and is offered in more attractive colorways.

-Last but not least, we’d be remiss to leave out Arc’teryx’s venerable Sentinel (and men’s Sabre) collection, including the freeride-focused Sentinel LT.
-Right off the bat, we’ll note that the Sentinel is another ultra-premium design at $699, but it comes with a host of upgrades.
-First and foremost, the Arc’teryx boasts a more protective 3-layer Gore-Tex build along with Gore’s C-Knit backer technology for added comfort.
-You also get a more durable, 80-denier construction and similar overall feature set for around the same weight (the Sentinel is less than 2 oz. heavier).
-The SnowDrifter pulls ahead slightly in breathability, but for extreme weather and truly inclement alpine conditions, the choice is clear: go with the more durable and storm-ready Sentinel.
+Last but not least, we’d be remiss to leave out Arc’teryx’s venerable Sentinel (and men’s Sabre Jacket).
+Right off the bat, we’ll note that the Sentinel is an ultra-premium design that costs $750, but it comes with a host of upgrades.
+First and foremost, the Sentinel boasts a more protective 3-layer Gore-Tex build and comfortable flannel backer, which adds a modest dose of warmth for cold resort days.
+You also get a more durable 80D construction and similar overall feature set for around the same weight.
+And we can't help but love the Sentinel's trendy freeride styling, which makes it easy to layer underneath while still appearing very sleek and streamlined.
+The SnowDrifter pulls ahead in breathability, but for extreme weather and truly inclement alpine conditions, the choice is clear: Go with the more durable and storm-ready Sentinel.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!